Matthew Kraemer, Associate Conductor

 Paul Ferington, staff conductor

-In April 2010, in recognition of his 25 years of service to the BPO, he was honored by the Musicians of the BPO with a newly commissioned work, Christopher Rogerson’s Luminosity, debuted at the annual Donor Concert with JoAnn Falletta conducting.
-The same week, he was honored by the Buffalo Philharmonic Chorus who presented him with the Jessamine E. Long Award for outstanding contributions to the Chorus.
-Earlier in that year he was honored by the Board of the Buffalo Philharmonic Society with a 25th Anniversary Artistic Leadership Award and in November 2011 he received the distinguished Friend of the Arts Award from the Buffalo Alumnae Chapter of Sigma Alpha Iota.
+In April 2010, in recognition of his 25 years of service to the BPO, he was honored by the musicians of the BPO with a newly commissioned work, Christopher Rogerson’s Luminosity, debuted at the annual Donor Concert with JoAnn Falletta conducting.
+The same week, he was honored by the Buffalo Philharmonic Chorus who presented him with the Jessamine E. Long Award for outstanding contributions to the chorus.
+Later that year, he was honored by the board of the Buffalo Philharmonic Society with a 25th Anniversary Artistic Leadership Award.
+In May 2011 he was honored by the Friends of the BPO Volunteers,and in November 2011 he received the distinguished Friend of the Arts Award from the Buffalo Alumnae Chapter of Sigma Alpha Iota.